 All the Goodness Stripped from Whole Grains

-The reason why refined carbs are bad for is that – whole grains for instance are made up of 3 parts – the bran, endosperm and germ.
-The germ and bran are the most nutritious parts of the grain and have vitamins, mineral, fibre and antioxidants in them.
+The reason why refined carbs are bad for is that – whole grains, for instance, are made up of 3 parts – the bran, endosperm and germ.
+The germ and bran are the most nutritious parts of the grain and have vitamins, mineral, fiber and antioxidants in them.

 Some grocery shoppers are quite satisfied when they see on some labels the works ‘enriched wheat flour’ as they believe they are getting added goodness.
 Some nutrients have been added back to refined grains and flours during manufacturing, but essentially only represent a very small portion of what is initially removed from the grain in the first place.

 Refined carbohydrates such as those found in packaged cereals, white bread, pasta, white flour, sweets and pies etc have undergone manufacturing processes, and they are the kinds of carbs that you want to avoid.
 These kinds of carbohydrates don’t have the necessary nutrients in them that are so beneficial to your health.

 There was also once a time when it was believed that low stomach acid for instance, was a problem reserved for the elderly, but we are seeing more children being affected in these modern times.

 Diets high in refined foods decrease the body’s need for hydrochloric acid, and refined carbs don’t contain their own enzymes, which help with digestion.
 When you start adding unrefined foods to your diet, digestion is immediately improved.

 Good digestion is of course, paramount to good health.
 If you aren’t digesting and absorbing what you eat, you are missing out on the benefits of your food.